 For the more contemporary Holmes, the homeless population of London serves the same purpose.
 “Homeless network, really is indispensable,” he tells John Watson.
 “My eyes and ears all over the city.”

 The same observation holds true for John Watson in the twenty-first century, while the responses of both Sherlocks are practically the same.
-“What the deuce is it to me?”
-Sherlock the First replies.
+“What the deuce is it to me?” the original Sherlock replies.
 “You say that we go round the sun.
 If we went round the moon it would not make a pennyworth of difference to me or to my work.”

 “The wall had it coming,” he tells Watson afterwards.